The Pride of Palomar

 The Pride of Palomar is a 1922 American silent drama film directed by Frank Borzage and written by Grant Carpenter, Peter B. Kyne, and John Lynch.
 The film stars Forrest Stanley, Marjorie Daw, Tote Du Crow, James O. Barrows, Joseph J. Dowling, and Alfred Allen.
 The film was released on November 26, 1922, by Paramount Pictures.

 A print of this film is preserved in the Library of Congress collection.

-Set at the "Rancho El Palomar", it was filmed largely at Rancho Guajome and Mission San Luis Rey in Vista and Oceanside, CA, respectively.
+Set at the "Rancho El Palomar", it was filmed largely at Rancho Guajome and Mission San Luis Rey in Vista and Oceanside, California, respectively.
 As such, it gives some valuable glimpses of these two historical sites as they were about a century ago (though the back of the ranch building was stuccoed for the movie, which one can still see at Guajome).
 It also shows a few scenes featuring Pullman porters and dining cars of the 1920s.
 The movie was unusual in showing some kind of themed background to the intertitles.